bolli95/bWAPP/README.md

 # bWAPP

 Just a Fork from raesene.
+The bug menu after the login form was replaced by simple html-links.

 This is just an instance of the OWASP [bWAPP project](http://www.itsecgames.com/) as a docker container.